aphilippopoulos248/PokeNet/README.md

 ## The web app - for everyone else

-Other people should not have to touch a terminal. `src/app.py` serves a page where they drop in an image and press a button.
+Other people should not have to touch a terminal to try this, so I built `src/app.py`, a small server that serves a page where they drop in an image and press a button.

 ```bash
 pip install flask